gritsiem/DS_Assignment_5/README.md

   Both the Customers and Products DB have 5 replicas
 - A mock payment SOAP server

+Each client is connected to a server by randomly picking one of the available servers.
+All the buyer servers are connected to the SOAP server.

 ### Database Group Communication
 For Customer Database, rotating sequencer atomic broadcast protocol is used for the group communication.

 For Products Database, PySyncObj is used for the group communication.
 PySyncObj is one of the open-source implementation of the Raft in Python.
 #### Assumptions